Check the latest information on risk from COVID-19 for Turkey on the TravelHealthPro website.

 If you need emergency medical assistance during your trip, dial 112 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

 The European Health Insurance Card (EHIC), is not valid in Turkey.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
-You should check whether your health insurance policy includes coverage for coronavirus.
+You should check whether your health insurance policy includes coverage for COVID-19.